 Kospi Climbs 5% After 15% Three-Session Rout

-According to the Economic Times (IANS), South Korean technology stocks rebounded sharply on Tuesday as investors returned to AI-linked shares, pushing the KOSPI up 5% to 7,848, or 364 points higher.
-The rebound followed gains in the United States, where the S&P 500 advanced 0.3% and the Nasdaq Composite climbed 0.86%, per the report.
-The article says semiconductor heavyweights led the recovery and that Seoul Semiconductor surged more than 14%.
-It also notes that the index fell more than 15% across three sessions earlier and is roughly 12.7% below last weeks record high.
-Economic Times (IANS) links renewed buying to excitement around potential AI-related IPOs, citing confidential filings by OpenAI and a similar step by Anthropic, and mentions SpaceX shares starting to trade soon.
+South Korean technology stocks rebounded sharply on Tuesday as investors returned to AI-linked shares, pushing the KOSPI up 5% to 7,848, a 364-point gain, according to the Economic Times (IANS).
+The recovery followed gains in the United States, where the S&P 500 advanced 0.3% and the Nasdaq Composite climbed 0.86%.
+The report says semiconductor heavyweights led the bounce, with Seoul Semiconductor surging more than 14%, after the index had fallen more than 15% across three earlier sessions and remained about 12.7% below last week's record high.
+The Economic Times links the renewed buying to enthusiasm over potential AI IPOs, citing confidential filings by OpenAI and Anthropic and SpaceX's imminent trading debut.

 What happened

-According to the Economic Times (IANS), South Korean technology stocks staged a sharp rebound on Tuesday as investors rotated back into AI-linked names.
+South Korean technology stocks staged a sharp rebound on Tuesday as investors rotated back into AI-linked names, according to the Economic Times (IANS).
 The report states the KOSPI rose 5% to 7,848, a 364-point gain, recovering after a three-session slump that had erased more than 15% from the index.
-The article reports that Seoul Semiconductor surged more than 14% and that semiconductor leaders drove the bounce.
-The piece also records that the index is about 12.7% below the record high it reached last week.
+Seoul Semiconductor surged more than 14% and semiconductor leaders drove the bounce; the index remained about 12.7% below the record high it set last week.

 Market drivers

-The Economic Times (IANS) attributes part of the recovery to positive US market action, noting the S&P 500 advanced 0.3% and the Nasdaq Composite rose 0.86% on Monday.
-The report further links investor enthusiasm to high-profile AI-related listing activity, stating that OpenAI has confidentially filed for an initial public offering and that Anthropic has taken a similar step; the article adds that SpaceX shares are expected to start trading soon.
+The Economic Times (IANS) attributes part of the recovery to positive U.S. market action, noting the S&P 500 advanced 0.3% and the Nasdaq Composite rose 0.86%.
+The report links investor enthusiasm to high-profile AI listing activity, stating that OpenAI has confidentially filed for an IPO and that Anthropic has taken a similar step, and adds that SpaceX shares are expected to begin trading soon.

-Markets where a small group of AI-linked semiconductor companies dominates index performance tend to show higher short-term volatility when investors rotate.
-Industry-pattern observations note that profit-taking in a concentrated set of large-cap chip names can cascade through the broader index, amplifying drawdowns and subsequent rebounds as liquidity and sentiment shift.
+As a general pattern, markets where a small group of AI-linked semiconductor companies dominates index performance tend to show higher short-term volatility when investors rotate.
+Profit-taking in a concentrated set of large-cap chip names can cascade through a broader index, amplifying both drawdowns and subsequent rebounds as liquidity and sentiment shift.

 What to watch

-Observers should monitor index concentration metrics, trading volumes in the largest semiconductor names, and how US technology and chipmaker performance correlates with KOSPI sessions.
-Market participants will also track progress in the high-profile AI IPO pipeline cited by the report, since successful listings or delays could sway sentiment in AI-linked equities.
+Observers should monitor index-concentration metrics, trading volumes in the largest semiconductor names, and how U.S. technology and chipmaker performance correlates with KOSPI sessions.
+Progress in the AI IPO pipeline cited by the report could continue to sway sentiment in AI-linked equities.

 Scoring Rationale